Wednesday, April 12, 2006

 Dry logs are happy logs

-Log ends extended beyond roof lines are exposed to excessive moisture.
+Log ends extended beyond the roof lines are exposed to excessive moisture.
 Log ends wick in 10 times the moisture of the curved section of logs.
-Use of log end seal is needed to prevent log end failure.
+Use of a log end seal is needed to prevent log end failure.

 Cutting log ends off past the roof line should be considered.

 Call Western Log Home Restoration with questions.
-888-2312412
+888-231-2412

 What are log checks?